 When CarrierBid got involved the goal was to minimize CenturyLink’s early termination penalty.
 CarrierBid is a CenturyLink Master Agent; most of CarrierBid’s staff members are former US West, Qwest & CenturyLink employees.
-CarrierBid has helped other clients avoid termination penalties.
+CarrierBid has helped other clients to avoid termination penalties and maximize CenturyLink experience.

 It turned out that ABC was planning on opening an office in Memphis, TN.
 CarrierBid went to work and was able to price out a CenturyLink 10 Mbps Ethernet connection at a below market rate.
 ABC would be receiving more than six times the bandwidth for just over twice the monthly cost.
 Best of all, by securing the new Ethernet connection through CenturyLink, ABC would not be charged an early termination penalty.
 They also wouldn’t be charged for installation.

 CarrierBid was able to schedule an expedited installation for ABC’s new 10 Mbps Ethernet connection.
 It seemed like everything was going to work out wonderfully, but this is telecom were talking about and nothing is smooth in telecom.

 When the incumbent carrier, AT&T, sent their tech out to install the local loop for the CenturyLink Ethernet connection, a problem arose.
 The tech claimed that there was insufficient space in the conduit leading to the building.

 One of ABC’s employees copied CarrierBid on the following email: